✓ Updated March 2026

 Essential Travel Tips

-Don't leave Agra without trying Petha, a sweet made from ash gourd – it's a local specialty!
-For authentic Mughlai cuisine, head to local eateries away from the main tourist drag; ask your hotel for recommendations.
+Don't leave Agra without trying the local specialty, 'Petha' – a sweet made from white pumpkin.
+For savory delights, seek out small, busy eateries for authentic Mughlai cuisine like kebabs and biryani.
 Always opt for freshly cooked food and bottled water to avoid any stomach upsets.

-Pack light, breathable clothing, especially if you're visiting during the warmer months (March-June).
+Pack light, breathable clothing made of cotton or linen, especially if you're visiting during the warmer months (March-June).
 Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-A scarf or shawl is also handy for women to cover their heads when entering religious sites or for sun protection.
+Don't forget sunscreen, a hat, and sunglasses to protect yourself from the strong Indian sun.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.